-Team-building; make participants aware of the types of violence; becoming aware of violence; learning to deal with violence in our lives; to listen to each other; to analyze; to act: to find an action that will promote alternatives to violence; “What can we do to solve the problems in Palestine?” – to create two scenes; using the tools of nonviolence through theatre; “How can we apply these ideas in our society?” – openess to dialogue –
+Team-building; make participants aware; learning to deal with violence in our lives; to listen to each other; to analyze; to act: to find an action that will promote alternatives to violence; “What can we do to solve problems?” – to create two scenes; using the tools of nonviolence through theatre; “How can we apply these ideas in our society?” – openess to dialogue –

 We will implement phase one by:

-Evaluating the experience of the participants – were their expectations met and how did the workshops change their perceptions of non-violent resistance and life in general.
+Evaluating the experience of the participants – were their expectations met and how did the workshops change their perceptions of non-violent communication and life in general.